Devnull-org/easy-rider/README.md

 # Easy Rider

 This project aims to ease the pain of running the cardano-node.
-It is advised to user mithril-client to download the snapshot from which it is a lot faster to bootstrap cardano-node.
+It is advised to use mithril-client to download the snapshot from which it is a lot faster to bootstrap cardano-node.
 Easy Rider merges these two steps into one and provides options to run cardano-node on all three networks: mainnet, preprod or preview.